How to Sell an Inherited House in San Diego (Probate & Estate Guide)

 First Steps When You Inherit a Property in San Diego

-Honestly, the first 72 hours after inheriting a home set the tone for everything that follows.
-The instinct is often to jump straight to “what do we do with the house?” – but that question can’t be answered responsibly until you understand how title is held.
-That one piece of information determines whether you’re dealing with a probate timeline of 9–18 months or whether you can move forward within weeks.
+Honestly, the first seventy-two hours after inheriting a home set the tone for everything that follows.
+The instinct is to jump straight to “what do we do with the house?” — but that question can’t be answered responsibly until you understand how title was held.
+That one piece of information determines whether you’re dealing with a probate timeline of nine to eighteen months, whether AB 2016’s simplified petition applies, or whether you can move forward within weeks.

-Will or trust documents, property deed (check how title is held – joint tenancy or as sole property), recent property tax statements, any mortgage statements, HOA documents if applicable, and records of any deferred maintenance or known defects.
+Will or trust documents, the property deed (check how title is held — joint tenancy, sole ownership, or trust), recent property tax statements, any mortgage statements, HOA documents if applicable, and records of any known deferred maintenance or defects.
 Having these ready speeds up both the legal process and the pricing conversation.

-Next, be careful about the property.
-It doesn’t need to be cleaned out immediately – but if it’s vacant, you’ll want to confirm insurance coverage and make sure utilities are maintained to prevent damage like mold, pipe failures, or vandalism.
-San Diego’s coastal climate is generally forgiving, but a vacant home in Bonita or Spring Valley can still develop issues if left unmonitored.
-Walk the property with fresh eyes and note what you observe, but hold off on any major decisions until you have the full legal and financial picture in hand.
+Next, be careful about the property itself.
+It doesn’t need to be cleaned out immediately — but if it’s vacant, you’ll want to confirm insurance coverage and make sure utilities are maintained to prevent damage like mold, frozen or burst pipes, or vandalism.
+San Diego’s coastal climate is generally forgiving, but a vacant home in Bonita, Spring Valley, or one of the older Chula Vista neighborhoods can still develop issues if left unmonitored.
+Walk the property with fresh eyes and note what you observe, but hold off on any major decisions until you have the full legal and financial picture.

-Let’s have a 20-minute conversation.
-No pressure – just clarity.
-I can connect you with a probate attorney and walk through what your specific situation likely looks like.
+Not sure where to start?
+Let’s have a twenty-minute call — I’ll connect you with the right probate attorney and walk through what your situation likely looks like.

-California probate is the court-supervised process of validating a will, settling debts, and distributing assets – including real estate – to heirs.
-It kicks in when property is held solely in the deceased’s name with no trust and no joint tenancy in place.
-For San Diego families, this is more common than you might think.
-A lot of homeowners who bought in the ’70s and ’80s never set up a trust, and their estate is now worth $700,000 to $1.5M or more – triggering a full probate process.
+California probate is the court-supervised process of validating a will, settling debts, and distributing assets — including real estate — to heirs.
+It kicks in when property is held solely in the deceased’s name with no trust, no joint tenancy, and (now) when the home’s value exceeds AB 2016’s $750,000 threshold or isn’t a primary residence.
+For most San Diego families I work with, this is the default path.

-The good news: probate sales absolutely can close.
+The good news: probate sales absolutely can close, and they close successfully every day in San Diego County.
 I’ve worked through them.
-The timeline is longer, the paperwork is more involved, and you need buyers and agents who understand the process – but it’s not a dead end.
+The timeline is longer, the paperwork is more involved, and you need buyers and agents who actually understand the process — but it’s not a dead end.
 California’s Independent Administration of Estates Act (IAEA) also gives executors the ability to sell without court confirmation in many cases, which speeds things up considerably.
 Your probate attorney will advise on whether your estate qualifies.

 California Probate Timeline (Typical Path)

-If the property was held in a living trust, ownership transfers to the successor trustee immediately – no court involvement.
+If the property was held in a living trust, ownership transfers to the successor trustee immediately — no court involvement at all.
 If the property was held in joint tenancy with right of survivorship, the surviving owner takes full title with a simple affidavit.
-These are the two most common paths around probate in California.
-If you’re unsure how title was held, a title company can pull the deed.
+And if the home qualifies under AB 2016, the simplified petition skips most of the timeline above.
+These three paths around full probate cover most San Diego families with proactive estate planning — but the homes I see in my service area frequently exceed AB 2016’s threshold, so trusts remain the gold standard for avoiding probate in San Diego.

 One thing I always explain to families: the probate timeline doesn’t have to feel like waiting.
-During the creditor period and the administrative process, we can be doing all the prep work – coordinating the estate sale, identifying what needs to be fixed or refreshed, lining up contractors, and building the listing strategy.
-By the time the legal path is clear for a sale, the property is ready to go and we’re not starting from zero.
+During the creditor period and the administrative process, we can be doing all the prep work — coordinating the estate sale, identifying what needs to be fixed or refreshed, lining up contractors, and building the listing strategy.
+By the time the legal path clears for a sale, the property is ready to go and we’re not starting from zero.
+That’s how a nine-to-eighteen-month legal process can still produce a ninety-day market window when the home actually hits the MLS.

 Multiple Heirs, Multiple Opinions

 Many San Diego heirs don’t live in the area.
-The home in Chula Vista or La Mesa belonged to a parent they visited occasionally, but they’re coordinating everything from Seattle or Denver.
-Managing contractors, estate sales, and showings remotely – without trusted local representation – is where things fall apart fast.
+The home in Chula Vista or La Mesa belonged to a parent they visited occasionally, but they’re coordinating everything from Seattle, Denver, or Portland.
+Managing contractors, estate sales, and showings remotely — without trusted local representation — is where things fall apart fast.

 Decades of Deferred Maintenance